cakebatterandsprinkles/portfolio-gatsby/src/posts/11-js_history.md

 ---
 title: "JavaScript- A brief introduction"
-date: "2019-04-06"
+date: "2020-09-12"
 tags: ["Web Development", "JavaScript"]
-summary: "This article gives general information about the history of JavaScript, JavaScript engines, and explains some related terminology, such as scopes and hoisting. "
+summary: "In this article, I give general information about the history of JavaScript, JavaScript engines, and explain some related terminology, such as scopes and hoisting. "
 ---

-### ECMAScript, JavaScript engines, and some other things
+#### ECMAScript, JavaScript engines, and some other things

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) (abbreviated as JS) is a high-level, just-in-time compiled, and multi-paradigm programming language.
 It initially had another name which was "LiveScript" (introduced by Netscape in 1995), but as Java was quite popular those days, that naming the language "JavaScript" would make more people use it.
 (Still, I should emphasize that JS and Java are two different independent languages with different syntax and principles.)
 Alongside HTML and CSS, JS became one of the most important technologies in the World Wide Web.